iterative/google-kaggle-competition-data-pipeline/README.md

     ...
 ```

 The filepath to the zip file is specified in `params.yaml` file, under the key `unzip_dataset.input_file`.
-The input zip file is in our case named `benchmarks.zip`
+The input zip file is in our case named `baseline.zip`

 If you are more interested how the `dvc` command works in this case, you may read more in [Data registry documentation](https://dvc.org/doc/use-cases/data-registry#data-registry).